biotope/biotope-element/docs/experimental.md

 If you want to give us feedback on these experiments, please do so on our issues on github.
 Each experiment below will have it linked at the bottom.

+> __📝 Note:__ Each experiment may or may not require the latest version of the package and may or may not have breaking changes.
+This information will be available per experiment.

 > __⚠️ Important:__ We will do our best to keep these versions as stable as possible, but they are still not recommended to be used in a production system as their API, availability and location may change - which will most likely cause your build to stop working without warning.